How to Make a Good Sumo Robot

 - It should deliver continuously 25A at least.

 - It should work in high voltage for motors.
 (For instance, if you have 24V motor Maxon’s it needs to be driven in 30-36V)

 I want to add my last thought to that section.
 When I was first designing robots, I was using Sabertooth motor controllers.
 Nowadays also, I am seeing lots of teams using.
 But it has one significant drawback.
 Those motor controllers are MCU based, so they add tiny time delays to your robot’s response.
 It must be considered.
 I always use custom built MOSFET motor drivers at new designs.

 L298 type drivers should be only used in non-magnetic sumo robot designs.
 (They are middle powered motor controllers)

 Robot software is the spirit of the robot.
 So It’s very crucial.
 Robot’s firmware changes all robot’s behavior.
 And for lots of makers, it is the most tricky part.
 I can suggest two languages:

 - MikroC from Mikroelektronika (For Pic Controllers)

-Both languages are very similar and easy to understand.
-In our mini sumo making page you can find lots of information about programming and MikroC (Also we are giving sample program for mini sumo robot with easyboard controller)
+Nearly all C based languages are very similar and easy to understand.
+Also I suggest you to start from C based languages like Arduino language, MikroC or Cypress Psoc Programming Language.
+In our mini sumo building page you can find lots of information about programming and MikroC (Also we are giving sample program for mini sumo robot with easyboard controller)